How to use Photoshop Actions (Just the Basics)

 Using Photoshop actions can make your life easier and help you edit your photos more quickly.
 Basically, actions are nothing more than a series of normal Photoshop operations recorded so you can run them in sequence quickly, without having to remember just what steps to do, and in what order.

-The Actions Window Loading Actions Running Actions Checkmarks and Rectangles Recording Actions
+The Actions Window Loading Actions Running Actions Checkmarks and Rectangles Toggling Dialogs On and Off Recording/Creating Actions

 The Actions Window